Mark-Yaghi/EXSM3943-GroupProject/docs/ReadMe.md

 * I wrote the Models for, Customer, Order, Order Detail and Product.
 Wrote the add a new product and the discontinued a product in the program.cs

 ### Kristian Denis:
-* Wrote the model Supplier.cs, impimented and seeded this model in DatabaseContext.cs, and wrote README.md.
+* Wrote the model Supplier.cs, and wrote README.md.